mosra/m.css/doc/plugins/images.rst

 Use the :rst:`.. image-grid::` directive for creating `image grid <{filename}/css/components.rst#image-grid>`_.
 Directive contents are a list of image URLs, blank lines separate grid rows.
-The plugin automatically extracts size information and scales the images accordingly, in addition EXIF properties such as aperture, shutter speed and ISO are extracted and displayed in the caption on hover.
+The plugin automatically extracts size information and scales the images accordingly.
+If the image has EXIF information, properties such as aperture, shutter speed and ISO are extracted and displayed in the caption on hover.
 The images are also made clickable, the target is the image file itself.

 Example of a two-row image grid is below.
 Sorry for reusing the same two images all over (I'm making it easier for myself); if you want to see a live example